teamed/teamed.io/pages/policy.md

 {% par 10 %}
 If you can't complete a task on time, inform the project manager about it.
-Just post a message to him right in the ticket and ask for "_more time_".
-If he accepts your request, you won't be penalized for any delays.
+Just post a message to him right in the ticket and ask for "_more time._" If he accepts your request, you won't be penalized for any delays.

 {% par 11 %}